Updated January 5, 2026

 Which city is better for expats and digital nomads?

 Seattle offers better purchasing power, making it more attractive for those earning in strong currencies.
-However, Seattle provides lower living costs, which benefits budget-conscious travelers.
+However, Washington DC provides lower living costs, which benefits budget-conscious travelers.
 Consider Seattle if you prioritize earning potential, or Washington DC for affordability.

 What's a reasonable monthly budget for Seattle vs Washington DC?